espocrm/documentation/docs/development/container-services.md

 Class: `Espo\Core\Utils\Log`

-For logging.
+A logger.
 Messages are written into `data/log`.

 ## user